pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>

 ### Wordfence
-**Issue**: Enabling the Live Traffic tracking feature within Wordfence sends cookies which conflict with Varnish.
+**Issue #1**: Enabling the Live Traffic tracking feature within Wordfence sends cookies which conflict with Varnish.

 **Solution**: Disable Wordfence-generated cookies by disabling Live Traffic within the Wordfence options page.
 See the  [WordPress support forum](https://wordpress.org/support/topic/wfvt-cookie?replies=5) for details.

-**Issue**: Wordfence firewall expects specific write access to wp-content/wflogs during activation.
+**Issue** #2: The Wordfence firewall expects specific write access to `wp-content/wflogs` during activation.
 Adding a symlink does not mitigate this, so using the Wordfence firewall is not supported on the platform.
 <hr>

 ## Dynamic Outbound IPs